Freedom-Windows-Team/Lindows_11.1/README.md

 How many of the computers in the world that have Windows installed are using Lindows 11.1?

-Therefore, it is impossible for Huorong to make any preparations for the additional security vulnerabilities in Windows 11.1!
+Therefore, it is impossible for Huorong to make any preparations for the additional security vulnerabilities in Lindows 11.1!

 You need to take care of these vulnerabilities yourself.